-There are certain respectable people who are horrified when it comes to a Clockwork Orange because they think it is a violent film, that it is a film that spreads the evil among young people ready to imitate the violent attitudes proposed by the media.
+There are certain respectable people who are horrified when it comes to a Clockwork Orange as a cult movie because they think it is a violent film, that it is a film that spreads the evil among young people ready to imitate the violent attitudes proposed by the media.
 It is a possibility.
 For fragile minds, any seduction of evil is possible.
 Seeing a hijacker spreading panic in the city can also be a source of inspiration and imitation if you are cultivating negative energies within yourself.
 They are destructive energies that must find an outlet, but what you see outside of you is nothing more than a mirror of who you are.
 Your attention is mainly drawn to who you are in that moment, within you.
 This is why I am wary of those who say that A Clockwork Orange is a violent, uneducational and dangerous film.

 Instead of seeing the great possibilities of expanding awareness and Burgess and Kubrick’s great reflection on the more controversial aspects of civilization, the person simply notices the violent aspect.
 But to raise one’s level of awareness the violent aspect must be considered, it cannot be ignored.
 We live in a military universe: nature is organized with rigid universal laws and is sometimes violent, the society we live in is violent, the television we have in the living room that we turn on every night is a propagator of violence.
 The film and the novel A Clockwork Orange develop one of the most profound, moving and simple to understand discourses ever made against violence: it is a discourse that concerns every human being, because every existential path, at a certain point, must face certain themes.